Ulmus americana: Notable trees

+A prime example of the species was the Sauble Elm, which grew beside the banks of the Sauble River in Ontario, Canada, to a height of 43 m (140 ft), with a dbh of 196 cm before succumbing to DED; when it was felled in 1968, a tree-ring count established that it had germinated in 1701.
 Other large or otherwise significant American elm trees have included:

 Treaty Elm

 The Treaty Elm, Philadelphia, Pennsylvania.
 In what is now Penn Treaty Park, the founder of Pennsylvania, William Penn, is said to have entered into a treaty of peace in 1683 with the native Lenape Turtle Clan under a picturesque elm tree immortalized in a painting by Benjamin West.
 West made the tree, already a local landmark, famous by incorporating it into his painting after hearing legends (of unknown veracity) about the tree being the location of the treaty.
 No documentary evidence exists of any treaty Penn signed beneath a particular tree.
 On March 6, 1810 a great storm blew the tree down.
 Measurements taken at the time showed it to have a circumference of 24 ft, and its age was estimated to be 280 years.
 Wood from the tree was made into furniture, canes, walking sticks and various trinkets that Philadelphians kept as relics.